Hill Stations Near Mysore – Cool Escapes You Will Fall in Love With

 My Tip: Visit early morning before the crowds arrive; the serenity is unforgettable.

 If you are heading toward BR Hills or Wayanad, make sure to pass through Bandipur National Park — one of the most beautiful wildlife sanctuaries in India.
-I’ve driven through here countless times and every single time feels magical.
+You can drive here multiple times and every single time it feels magical.
 The forest canopy stretches above the road like a green tunnel and if you are lucky, you might spot elephants or deer along the way.

 Why Stop Here